reigenatk/go-torrent/README.md

 6. Grab the **bitfield** from the peer's response to the handshake.
 The bitfield tells us which pieces of the file it owns
 7. Create a []byte representing the handshake format, send it
 8. Peer should send the exact same thing back, if not then sever the connection
-9. Send a unblock and interested message to the peer, because by default we ignore the peer's messages to us
+9. Send a unchoke (ID 1) and interested (ID 2) message to the peer, because by default we ignore the peer's messages to us
-10.
+10. Send a request message (ID 6) to the peer, asking for a block of this specific piece.
+We must specify piece index, starting position, and how many bytes we want of this piece (which is the blocksize)
+11. Wait to receive a piece message (ID 7) back from the peer, which contains the requested block.
+12. Once all blocks of a piece have been received, stitch them back together.
+Calculate the SHA1 hash and verify it with the value in the .torrent file for this piece
+12. If the hashes match, send a have message (ID 4) to the peer for this specific piece index.
+This is to let the peer know that we (the client) have successfully downloaded and verified this piece's hash.
+13. Do this for all pieces.
+Stitch pieces together to get final file.
+Profit!

 ### Useful References